 Commands and Features

-The extension supports a number of commands to interact with OpenShift clusters and resources.
+The extension supports several commands to interact with OpenShift clusters and resources.
 The commands are accessible via the command palette (Cmd+Shift+P

 ⌘⇧P on macOS or Ctrl+Shift+P